ritamontalto/FinTech-Funnel-Analysis/README.md

 # FinTech Loan Application Funnel Analysis

-End-to-End Business Intelligence project exploring customer behavior throughout a loan application funnel to identify conversion bottlenecks and evaluate portfolio risk.
+End-to-End Business Intelligence project analyzing customer behavior, funnel conversion and portfolio risk within a digital lending platform.

 ## Executive Summary
 Lending institutions must balance customer acquisition, conversion and portfolio quality while maintaining sustainable growth.
 This project presents an end-to-end business intelligence case study for a hypothetical FinTech lender, analyzing the complete loan application journey to identify conversion bottlenecks, understand customer behavior and evaluate portfolio performance.
-To simulate a realistic business environment, I generated four synthetic datasets representing customers, loan applications, application events and loan outcomes.
-The analysis combines SQL for data cleaning, preparation, validation and analysis, with Power BI for interactive business dashboards to deliver actionable business insights and support data driven decision-making.
+To simulate a realistic business environment, 4 synthetic datasets were created representing customers, loan applications, application events and loan outcomes.
+The analysis combines SQL-based data preparation and business analysis with Power BI interactive reporting to deliver actionable business insights and support data driven decision-making.

 ## Business Problem
 A FinTech lender wants to improve the performance of its digital loan application process while maintaining a healthy loan portfolio.
-The Product Management team has observed that many applicants abandon the application journey before funding, but the reasons behind this behavior are unclear.
+The Product Management team observed that many applicants abandon the application journey before funding, but the reasons behind this behavior are unclear.
 At the same time, the Risk team wants to ensure that increasing loan approvals doesn't negatively impact portfolio quality through higher charge-off rates.
-Assuming the role of a Data Analyst, I investigated the complete loan application journey to identify opportunities for improving customer conversion while balancing credit risk and business performance.
+This project investigates the complete loan application journey to identify opportunities for improving customer conversion while balancing credit risk and business performance.
 The analysis aims to answer the following questions:

 - Which customer segments achieve the highest approval rates?
 - Where do applicants drop out of the loan application funnel?
 - Which refusal reasons contribute most to lost applications?
-- Which acquisition channels attract higher-quality applicants?
+- Which acquisition channels generate the best balance between conversion and portfolio quality?
 - How does portfolio performance vary across customer segments?
 - Which business opportunities could improve both conversion and portfolio quality?

 ## Datasets
-As no publicly available dataset fully represented the required business scenario, I created four synthetic datasets to simulate the operations of a digital lending platform.
-The data was generated with the assistance of Anthropic's Claude and intentionally includes missing values, duplicate records, inconsistent formatting and data quality issues to support a realistic end-to-end analytics workflow.
+As no publicly available dataset fully represented the required business scenario, I created 4 synthetic datasets to simulate operations of a digital lending platform.
+The data was generated with AI assistance and intentionally includes missing values, inconsistent formatting and data quality issues to support a realistic end-to-end analytics workflow.
 While AI was used exclusively to generate the fictional data, all data cleaning, validation, SQL development, business analysis, DAX measures, dashboard design, visualizations, insights and recommendations were independently designed, reviewed and implemented by me.

 ## Data Model